pmndrs/zustand/readme.md

 ## Using zustand without React

-Zustands core can be imported and used without the React dependency.
+Zustand core can be imported and used without the React dependency.
 The only difference is that the create function does not return a hook, but the api utilities.

 ```jsx
 import create from 'zustand/vanilla'